 In the preliminary investigation (phase I), third parties have no formal procedural rights and the Competition Commission (COMCO) is not bound by any submissions or answers in response to questionnaires, which may have been sent by the Secretariat of the Competition Commission (Secretariat) (see Question 4).
-If an in-depth investigation is opened (phase II), the Secretariat publishes the principal terms of the concentration and gives third parties the right to state their position on the proposed concentration within a certain time limit.
+If an in-depth investigation is opened (phase II), the Secretariat publishes the principal terms of the concentration (see Question 5) and gives third parties (including customers, competitors, suppliers and so on) the right to state their position on the proposed concentration within a certain time limit.
 Third party hearings are usually held in the presence of the undertakings concerned.